We Went to 8 Drive-Thrus to Find the Best Fast-Food Burger

-Sonic is synonymous with carhop service and all kinds of slushies—even pickle-flavored ones.
+Sonic is synonymous with carhop service and all kinds of slushies—even pickle-flavored slush.
 After testing, maybe the chain should be most associated with cheeseburgers.
 My first impression with this cheeseburger was that it was huge!
 It was easily the largest of any I tried and one of the tastiest.
 The beef in this burger was really flavorful and well seasoned with salt and pepper.
-On top, there was a slice of American cheese (not as melted as I wanted), mustard, pickles and a few additions unique to the fast food burgers I tried: mayo, lettuce and tomato.
+On top, there was a slice of American cheese (not as melted as I wanted), mustard, pickles and a few additions unique to the fast-food burgers I tried: mayo, lettuce and tomato.
 I was a bit hesitant about swapping ketchup for mayo, but once I tried it, I didn’t much miss the ketchup.

 Bottom line: If you’re in the mood for a generous burger with all the fixings, make your way to a Sonic.